Fractures - Clavicle

 Imaging

-• Request “clavicle XR”, rather than “shoulder XR” – AP and 15 degree cephalic tilt will be done to show displacement.
+• Request “clavicle XR”, rather than “shoulder XR” – AP (anterior posterior) and 15-degree cephalic tilt will be done to show displacement.

-• A CT scan may be required for medial sternoclavicular dislocation.
+• A CT (Computerised Tomography) scan may be required for medial sternoclavicular dislocation.

 Specific management